-Fire Incompatibility Avoid contamination with oxidising agents i.e. nitrates, oxidising acids, chlorine bleaches, pool chlorine etc. as ignition may result Advice for firefighters Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
+Fire Incompatibility Avoid contamination with strong oxidising agents as ignition may result Advice for firefighters Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
 May be violently or explosively reactive.
 Wear breathing apparatus plus protective gloves.
 Prevent, by any means available, spillage from entering drains or water course.
 If safe, switch off electrical equipment until vapour fire hazard removed.
 Fire/Explosion Hazard Liquid and vapour are highly flammable.
 Severe fire hazard when exposed to heat or flame.
 Vapour forms an explosive mixture with air.
 Severe explosion hazard, in the form of vapour, when exposed to flame or spark.
 Vapour may travel a considerable distance to source of ignition.
-Combustion products include: carbon dioxide (CO2) other pyrolysis products typical of burning organic material.
+Other combustion products include: carbon dioxide (CO2) other pyrolysis products typical of burning organic material.